SenseNet/docs.sensenet.com/content/guides/roles-and-permissions.md

 By default only the Admin user is a member of this group, but you can add more members as you like.
 Please use this group for administrative permissions instead of single users.

-**Editors**: We do not have any predefined permissions for this group by default, we consider them as a middle layer between administrators and regular users.
+**Editors**: We do not have any predefined permissions for this group, we consider them as a middle layer between administrators and regular users.
 For example you can define permissions for the global Editors group for skins and renderers or content types.

 **Developers**: We created this group to help developers work in the development phase of a new project.
 By the default installation the group is the member of the Administrators group.